-Divide the number of leaves yet to unfurl into the number of days before your projected visible bud date to get the number of leaves that must unfurl each day to meet that deadline.
-Let's assume it's 1.6 leaves.
+Divide the number of leaves yet to unfurl into the number of days before your projected visible bud tracking is a procedure used throughout developheight is plotted and comdesired plant where plant with ment pared height.

+While average daily temperature influences how fast lilies grow, the difference between dav and night temperatures affects the way thev look.

+Graphical

+actual
-Check Figure 1 A to find all the combinations of day and night temperatures which will unfold 1.6 leaves per day.
-Pick out a day temperature and draw a horizontal line to the 1.6 line; the night temperature directly below the point where those lines cross is the corresponding night temperature.

-In January and early February, when days are short, use the 10-hour-day graph (Figure 1A); in mid-to-late February, when the days are longer, use the 11-hour-day graph (Figure 1B).
+date to get the number of leaves that must unfurl each From emerday to meet that jence to deadline.
+Let's aslower initiasume it's 1.6 leaves. tion, we recommend Check Figure 1a to growing lilies find all the combi-620 to at nations of day and 650F (170 to night temperatures 18°C) soil which will unfold temperature, 1.6 leaves per day. with con-Pick out a day temstant air perature and draw a temperature horizontal line to the a degree or 1.6 line; the night two warmer. temperature directly below the point where those lines cross is the corresponding night temperature.
+In January and early Around the February, when beginning of days are short, use February, you the 10-hour-day be should graph (Figure 1a); in able to count mid to late February, leaves the when the days are and figure out longer, use the 11how may are hour-day (Figure yet to unfurl.
+1b).
 Measure the height of your plants every 4 to 5 days to see if they are within your "tracking window".
-Remember that warm days with cooler nights produce tall plants and cool days with warmer nights produce short plants.
-If your plants are too tall, choose a cooler day/ warmer night combination of temperatures; if they're too short, choose a warmer-day-cooler-night combination.
+Remember that Divide the warm days with number of cooler nights proleaves yet to duce tall plants and unfurl into cool days with the number of warmer nights probefore days duce short plants.
+If your proyour plants are too jected visible tall, choose a cooler bud date to dav/warmer night get the numcombination of tember of leaves peratures; if they're that must untoo short, choose a furl each day warmer day/cooler to meet that night combination. deadline

+Measure the height of your plants every 4 to 5 days to see if they are within your "tracking window".

 The more extreme the differences in day and night temperatures, the more extreme the effect in stretching or slowing down the elongation of your plants.

-However, as long as you choose one of the combinations along that same 1.6-leavesper-day line, your lilies will stay on your desired growing schedule.
+The more extreme the differences in day and night temperatures, the more extreme the effect in stretching or slowing down the elongation of your plants.
+However, as long as you choose one of the combinations along that same 1.6-leaves-per-day line, your lilies will stay on your desired growing schedule.

-After lilies reach visible bud, use the isopleth plot shown in Figure 2, showing number of days from visible bud to flower.
+After lilies reach visible bud, use the isopleth plot shown in Figure 2, showing number if days from visible bud to flower.
 Keep measuring your plants and adjust your temperatures as you did before, if your plants are too tall or too short for the "tracking window".